 This won't be a deal-breaker for those who rely on the unit's voice alerts for their primary source of information.
 But the low-contrast display becomes an issue when using the advanced user preferences.

 The X70 demonstrated excellent radar performance at our Hill/Curve test site.
 It trailed the front-running Max 360 by 25 percent on K band but on the all-important Ka band, I was surprised when the X70 alerted a few feet before the $649 Max 360.
-So did the no-frills Escort Passport S55, commonly sold online for as little as $160.
+Learn more about the Escort Max 360.